show_page.php1 : db02.jpg

 Gas gangrene

-Gangrenous dermatitis in chickens, turkeys
+Gangrenous dermatitis - chickens, turkeys

 Food Borne Illness - humans